jeremypagirsky/pneumonia-neural-net/README.md

 ![xray_sample](./images/xray_sample.png/))

 ## Methods
-Two types of deep learning models were tested and compared for accuracy and loss: Multilayer Perceptrons (MLPs) and Convolutional Neural Networks (CNNs).
-Baseline models were constructed, compared, and further tuned to optimize loss, accuracy, and the extent of overfitting.
+Two types of deep learning models have been tested and compared for accuracy and loss: Multilayer Perceptrons (MLPs) and Convolutional Neural Networks (CNNs).
+Baseline models have been constructed, compared, and further tuned to optimize loss, accuracy, and the extent of overfitting.

 ## Results
-The tuned CNN had a higher accuracy score (85.74%) compared to tuned MLPs with similar hyperparameters (62.50%).
+The tuned CNN produced a higher accuracy score (85.74%) compared to tuned MLPs with similar hyperparameters (62.50%).
 Loss for the tuned CNN was 0.63 while the loss for the MLP was 0.70.

-## Conclusions
-Based on x-ray imaging, this model is able to predict one's pneumonia diagnosis with 85.74% accuracy.

 ## Future Work
 As this is the first iteration of this project, further technical approaches toward optimization will be investigated.
 This project also has great implications for the COVID-19 pandemic and preventing the occurrence of future spikes in cases.